Classifying strict discrete opfibrations with lax morphisms: Plumbuses and enhanced 2-classifiers

 We also note an interesting consequence of being a plumbus:

-\begin{proposition} In a plumbus, tight discrete opfibrations \emph{detect tightness}, i.e. when $p:E \to B$ is a tight discrete opfibration and $pe$ is tight for some $e:X \to E$, then so is $e$. \end{proposition} \begin{proof} Apply the tightness detection property of left-tight pullbacks to the pullback of $p$ along $\id_B$. \end{proof}
+\begin{proposition} In a plumbus, small discrete opfibrations \emph{detect tightness}, that is, when $p:E \discto B$ is a small discrete opfibration and $pe$ is tight for some $e:X \to E$, then so is $e$. \end{proposition} \begin{proof} Apply the tightness detection property of left-tight pullbacks to the pullback of $p$ along $\id_B$. \end{proof}

-In particular, all maps into discrete objects (i.e. those for which $!$ is a discrete opfibration) are tight, and thus the full subcategory spanned by them is completey contained in $\K_t$.
+In particular, all maps into small discrete objects (i.e. those for which the terminal morphism $!$ is a small discrete opfibration) are tight, and thus the full subcategory spanned by them is completely contained in $\K_t$.